Podcast – Why start a publishing business? (best bits)

 Article – Women’s battles become page-turners as #MeToo inspires novelists

-Female writers have responded to the #MeToo movement by taking difficult themes such as rape and gaslighting and exploring them in some of this year’s most anticipated novels.
+Female writers have responded to the #MeToo movement, exploring difficult themes such as rape and gaslighting in some of this year’s most anticipated novels.

-The winners of the Prize will receive £1000 and will attend a prize ceremony on Tuesday 28th May.
+The winners of the Prize will receive £1000, celebrated at a ceremony on Tuesday 28th May.

 The Bridport Prize is an international competition looking to find the best new writing from across the globe each year.

 Submit as many poems as you like and be in with the chance of winning £5000.
-Judged by the wonderful Hollie McNish
+The prize is judged by the wonderful spoken word poet Hollie McNish.

 Are you, or is someone you know, a talented publishing specialist working to produce amazing books under the radar?